telco2011/mcp-backlog-md/.clinerules/memory-bank/activeContext.md

 ## Current Focus

-- Implementing a comprehensive logging strategy using Pino.
-- Updating all relevant documentation to reflect the new logging feature.
+- Updating the memory bank to accurately reflect the project's current state.

 ## Next Steps

+- Mark the backlog task as complete.
-- Commit the documentation changes to the repository.
+- Commit the updated memory bank files to the repository.
-- Review the `progress.md` and `techContext.md` files to ensure they are up-to-date.